Functional Skills

 “Functional skills are practical skills in English, mathematics and information and communication technology (ICT) that allow individuals to operate confidently, effectively and independently in life and work.”
 (Department for Education and Skills)

 Functional Skills assess the fundamental skills of English and maths and help to prepare people with the skills that they may need in their working and professional lives.
+The courses provide people with these fundamental maths and literacy skills and tools.

 There are different levels of Functional Skills Qualifications: